 The Professional Counseling Program at Texas State University received its initial national accreditation in 2000 from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 All three emphasis areas of the Master of Arts in Professional Counseling are accredited with CACREP through 2023.

 The M.A.
 Degree in Professional Counseling offers three concentrations within the program: Clinical Mental Health Counseling (CMHC); Marriage, Couple and Family Counseling (MCFC); and School Counseling (SC).
+Each concentration meets the academic requirements for licensure and certification set forth in Texas.
+Depending on concentration, graduates are eligible to apply to become a Licensed Professional Counselor Intern, Licensed Marriage and Family Therapist Associate, or Certified School Counselor in Texas.

 All students in the Professional Counseling Program are assigned to individual faculty advisors, according to the concentration under which they have been admitted to the program.
 Students are encouraged to meet with their individual faculty advisor early in their matriculation to plan their course of study, as well as during their time in the program.
 As the program's Graduate Advisor, I work in conjunction with faculty advisors and Texas State's Graduate College to assist students in moving through the program to graduation.